withastro/astro/GOVERNANCE.md

 - Ability to decide on moderation decisions
 - Access to the `*@astro.build` email address

-**Nomination:**
+#### Nomination

 - Stewards cannot be self-nominated.
-- Only Core Contributors are eligible.
+- Only Core Maintainers are eligible.
-- New stewards will be added based on a unanimous vote by the existing stewards.
+- New stewards will be added based on a unanimous vote by the existing steward(s).
 - In the event that someone is unreachable then the decision will be deferred.

-Discussion and approval will be done in private.
+# Governance Playbook

 ## Voting

 Certain project decisions require a vote.
 These include:

-- Governance changes: simple majority (over 50%) conducted via GitHub PR approval.
+- Governance changes: simple majority (over 50%) vote conducted via GitHub PR approval.
-- Contributor membership (L2 and L3): discussion conducted via a temporary Discord channel open to qualified contributors for up to 3 days.
-Acceptance requires an overwhelming majority (over 70%) vote conducted by privately messaging a steward.
-Funneling both assenting and dissenting votes directly through stewards allows for anonymity when discussing the merits of a potential contributor.
+- Contributor membership (L2 and L3): overwhelming majority (over 70%) vote conducted via private Discord thread.

 A steward may initiate a vote for any unlisted project decision.

-Core contributors can request a vote by contacting a steward.
+Contributors can request a vote at any time by contacting a steward.

 ### Rules